 - Critical reflection on that experience through various assignments in class

-- Synthesis of the experience through a final project or portfolio
+- Synthesis of the experience through a final project or learning portfolio.

 Engaged Learning courses may be offered by either individual departments, academic programs, and the Center for Engaged Learning, Teaching, and Scholarship.
 This requirement may be satisfied by a course within the Core Curriculum, or in a student’s major or minor, or through an elective course.
 Students may engage in these courses during the regular academic year, summer semester, J-Term, a capstone course or a study abroad experience.